cmlykke/rime-liuma/instructions/TUTORIAL.md

 with the relevant keys as well as ⺮ ⻊and 扌.

 Here are som examples:
-- 蚜 **SMV**  - s here stands for 虫 rather than 乙 + 丶. **mv** stands for the 4 strokes in 牙.
+- 蚜 **SMVZ**  - s here stands for 虫 rather than 乙 + 丶. **mv** stands for the 4 strokes in 牙.
+The **Z** at the end is added to the code to make the code four letters long.
 - 棧 **DMEE** - d here stands for 木 rather than 乙 + 丿. **mee** stands for the first 4 and last 2 strokes in 戔.
-- fwgo	筞
 - 筞 **FWGO** - f here stands for ⺮ rather than 乙 + 亅. **wgo** stands for the first 4 and last two strokes in 宋. as you can see from 筞, when for example 木 occur later, it is not written with the **D** key.
 Instead it is written with strokes as normal.
 Another example is 林 which is written **DJO** not **DD**.
 - 跐 **JNND** - j here stands for ⻊ rather than 一 + 亅. **nnd** stands for the first 4 and last two strokes in 此 notice that the last shape 匕 can be written either as **D** 乙 + 丿 or as **M** 一 + 乙.
 So you could also write 跐 as jnnm if you want.
-Many characters can be written in different ways if the strokeorder is not 100% clear.
+Many characters can be written in different ways if the stroke order is not 100% clear.
 - 眬 **KKDT** - k here stands for 目 rather than 一 + 丿. **KDT** stands for the 5 strokes in 龙.
+The letter **T** stands for the last 丶.
+This is because when you write only a single stroke, you use the letter that 一 as is second stroke.
+These are the keys T,Y,G,H and N.
 - 揂 **LEJH** - l here stands for 扌 rather than 一 + 丶. **EJH** stands for the first 4 and last two strokes in 酋.

 For traditional characters, there are even more such elements that create a large number of overlaps.
+You can find the elements used to write traditional characters on the top row of the keyboard.
 Here are some examples that each follow the same pattern as described above:

 駝 **WWAY**, 軛 **EKA**, 鉐 **RKXH**, 絀 **UFXN**, 諚 **IWGO**, 饀 **OIWH**, 閶 **PXHH**

 # Avoiding the special elements

-If you don't like these 13 special shapes, you also have the option of writing characters without them.
+If you don't like these 13 special shapes/elements, you also have the option of writing characters without them.
 If you want to do that, you have to write the first 10 strokes of the character, plus the last two.
-Here are the 7 traditional characters above, and the different ways they can be written with 6 keystrokes:
+Here are the 7 traditional characters above, and the different ways they can be written with 6 letters:

 - 駝 nhxwwp nhxwwd jhxwwp jhxwwd
 - 軛 jghnpg